Learning One Representation to Optimize All Rewards: Extended Results: Approximate Solutions and General Goals

-In practice, even a small $d$ can be enough to get optimal policies for reaching arbitrary many states (as opposed to optimizing all possible rewards).
+\paragraph{A small dimension $d$ can be enough for navigation: examples.} In practice, even a small $d$ can be enough to get optimal policies for reaching arbitrary many states (as opposed to optimizing all possible rewards).
 Let us give an example with $S$ a toric $n$-dimensional grid of size $k$.

 Let us start with $n=1$.
 Take $S=\{0,\ldots,k-1\}$ to be a length-$k$ cycle with three actions $a\in \{-1,0,1\}$ (go left, stay in place, go right).
 Take $d=2$, so that $Z=\R^2\simeq\C$.

 We consider the tasks of reaching an arbitrary target state $s'$, for every $s'\in S$.
 Thus the goal state is $G=S$ in the notation of Theorem~\ref{thm:main2}, and $B$ only depends on $s'$.
 The policy for such a reward is $\pi_{z_R}=\pi_{B(s')}$.